sparkfun/SparkFun_RTK_Firmware_Uploader/README.md

 * A Finder window, with the contents of the file will open
 * Install the *RTKUploader.app* by dragging it on the *Applications* in the RTKUploader Finder Window, or copying the file to a desired location.
 * Once complete, unmount the RTKUploader disk image by right-clicking on the mounted disk in Finder and ejecting it.
+* You may need to install drivers for the CH340 USB interface chip.
+Full instructions can be found in our [CH340 Tutorial](https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all#mac-osx)

 To launch the RTK Uploader application:
 * Double-click RTKUploader.app to launch the application